Empliciti (Elotuzumab)

 How It Works

-Empliciti is a monoclonal antibody that works by attaching to a specific protein called SLAMF7 found on multiple myeloma cancer cells and certain immune system cells.
-When Empliciti binds to this protein, it stimulates your immune system to attack and destroy the cancer cells.
+Elotuzumab targets a protein called SLAMF7 found on multiple myeloma cells and certain immune cells, stimulating the immune system to attack and destroy cancer cells.

 How to Take Empliciti